crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Get all cards

-Get information about all customer cards
+Get information about all customer cards.

 ### Example
 ```php